ld4l/open_annotation_rdf/README.md

 [ActiveTriples](https://github.com/no-reply/ActiveTriples) framework extension of [ruby-rdf/rdf](https://github.com/ruby-rdf/rdf).
 The following models are provided:

-1. LD4L::OpenAnnotationRDF::Target - Implements an open annotation target.
+1. LD4L::OpenAnnotationRDF::Annotation - Implements an open annotation.
   a.
-Basic metadata about the target is maintained as defined in the Open Annotation ontology.
-2. LD4L::OpenAnnotationRDF::Body - Models each item in a virtual collection.
-  a.
-Each item is an ORE Proxy defined in the [ORE ontology](http://www.openarchives.org/ore/1.0/vocabulary#otherRelationships).
+Target and Body metadata
+1. LD4L::OpenAnnotationRDF::CommentAnnotation - Extends Annotation to implement a comment annotation of free-form text.
+1. LD4L::OpenAnnotationRDF::CommentBody - Extends Annotation to implement the body of a comment annotation holding the free-form text.
+1. LD4L::OpenAnnotationRDF::TagAnnotation - Extends Annotation to implement a tag annotation of user specified short phrase tag.
+1. LD4L::OpenAnnotationRDF::SemanticTagAnnotation - Extends Annotation to implement a semantic tag annotation with values limited to a controlled vocabulary.

 ### Ontologies